3 Reasons Your Reactive Dog CAN Get BetterMay 20, 2020 2020-10-01 4:02

 Having a reactive dog can be a huge burden.
 Not being able to walk him without worry because he is showing leash reactivity, not being able to go to the park, not being able to take him to a fun group training class; and always having to watch out for potential critical encounters is wearing and stressful.
 Maybe your dog is actually really good at training and you would love to participate in dog sports, but the reactivity is holding you back.

-Two local trainers once told me that reactivity in dogs is a life-long predicament.
+Two local dog trainers here in Albuquerque once told me that reactivity in dogs is a life-long predicament.
 Reactivity does not go away!
 It was claimed that there is no training solution for them.

 The only approach dog owners would have is through management – preventing the dog from challenging on-leash encounters, diverting their attention, keeping them in their own little safe world.